Sultan Kudarat

-On February 23, 1995, Sultan Kudarat transferred from Autonomous Region in Muslim Mindanao (now Bangsamoro Autonomous Region) to Soccsksargen.

 Etymology

-The name Sultan Kudarat given to the province was derived from the Maguindanaon Muslim ruler, Sultan Muhammad Dipatuan Kudarat who begun to assert his leadership in the year 1619 and reigned in the Sultanate of Maguindanao from 1625 to 1671.
+The name Sultan Kudarat given to the province was derived from the Maguindanaon Muslim ruler, Sultan Muhammad Dipatuan Kudarat who began to assert his leadership in the year 1619 and reigned in the Sultanate of Maguindanao from 1625 to 1671.
 Through his leadership, Spanish forces were successfully repelled from encroaching the Cotabato region of south-central Mindanao.
-He is considered a national hero, and in his honor the province was named after him.
+He is considered a national hero, and in his honor, the province was named after him.

 History

 Sultan Kudarat was once part of the Sultanate of Maguindanao.
-It became one of the stronghold of the Maguindanao society as some royal families have established their own Sultanate in the region.
+It became one of the strongholds of the Maguindanao society as some royal families established their own Sultanate in the region.

 Sultan Kudarat was part of the former province of Cotabato, until its creation as an independent province (along with Maguindanao and North Cotabato) on November 22, 1973, through Presidential Decree No. 341.

+Sultan Kudarat was transferred from Central Mindanao region to ARMM after its creation in 1989.
+On December 18, 1998, Sultan Kudarat was transferred back to Central Mindanao through Republic Act No. 8744, until Central Mindanao was renamed Soccsksargen in 2001.